Rassenschande: Foreign workers

 Robert Gellately in his book The Gestapo and German Society: Enforcing Racial Policy, 1933-1945 mentions cases where German women who violated the Nazi racial laws were punished.

 In September 1940, Dora von Calbitz, who was found guilty of having sexual relations with a Pole, had her head shaved and was placed in the pillory of her town of Oschatz near Leipzig, with a placard that proclaimed: "I have been a dishonourable German woman in that I sought and had relations with Poles.
 By doing that I excluded myself from the community of the people."
 In March 1941, a married German woman who had an affair with a French prisoner of war had her head shaved and was marched through the town of Bramberg in Lower Franconia carrying a sign which said, "I have sullied the honour of the German woman."

 The policy of prohibiting sexual relations between Germans and foreign workers was pursued to the extent that a case emerged of two German girls, one (aged 16) who was raped and the other (aged 17) who was sexually assaulted, had their heads shaved and were paraded through the streets with placards around their neck stating they were "without honor".
 The event was met with complete disapproval but was pursued to put fear into the German public in order to avoid the Poles.
 From 1940 onwards, Poles were commonly hanged in public without trial for having sexual intercourse with German women.

 During the war, effort was made by Nazi propaganda to motivate Germans to propagate Volkstum ("racial consciousness").
 Pamphlets were issued encouraging German women to prevent sexual relations with foreign workers brought to Germany and to view them as a danger to their "blood" (i.e. racial purity).
 Particularly with the Ostarbeiters, all sexual relations, even those that did not result in pregnancy, were severely punished.
 To prevent violations of German racial laws, orders explicitly provided that the workers were to be recruited in equal numbers of men and women, so brothels would not be needed.
-The program to import nannies from Eastern Europe, including Poland and Ukraine, would result in their working with German children, and quite possibly sexually exploitation; therefore, such women had to be suitable for Germanisation.
+The program to import nannies from Eastern Europe, including Poland and Ukraine, would result in their working with German children, and quite possibly sexually exploited; therefore, such women had to be suitable for Germanisation.